nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The new `Storage` object will have its `dataPath` attribute set to the `Path` object earlier, and its `filePath` attribute set to the `filePath` passed into the constructor.

 #### Loading data

+The following sequence diagram shows how the data file is loaded.
+Typically, this is only run once when the program first launches.

 ![StorageLoadSequenceDiagram](img/StorageLoadSequenceDiagram.png)